Blushing Philodendron is an excellent climber with a beautiful wine-red tinted blush that fades away with an ignorant care routine.

 Among all propagation methods, it is a tad bit more advanced.
 If you are unsure of air layering, proceed with stem cutting.

-- Wrap the node with a damp cloth or misted sphagnum moss.
+- Wrap a healthy node with a damp cloth or misted sphagnum moss.

-- Use the cling wrap over to ensure optimal humidity.
+- Use the cling wrap with some holes to ensure optimal humidity.

 - Wait a few days for new root growths from the node.